Arech/nntl/README.md

 Don't hesitate to ask for help, if you are interested.

+#### Note
+There may be some other projects referenced in nntl.sln solution file, but absent in distribution, - it's ok, just ignore them.

 ### How to Build tests Project
 1. You'll also need to download and build [Google Test](https://code.google.com/p/googletest/) (preferably version 1.7) to %NNTL_ROOT%/_extern/gtest-1.7.0/ (you'll need to build /msvc/gtest.vcxproj project).
 Also download [RapidJson](http://rapidjson.org/) and unpack it to %NNTL_ROOT%/_extern/rapidjson/
 2. [Download](https://yadi.sk/d/Mx_6JxTukgJoN) or (provided you have Matlab/Octave installed) convert MNIST data with %NNTL_ROOT%/nntl/_supp/matlab/mnist2bin.m from [mnist_uint8.mat](https://github.com/rasmusbergpalm/DeepLearnToolbox/blob/master/data/mnist_uint8.mat) (supplied with DeepLearnToolbox) to correspongind small and full file.
 Put mnist60000.bin and mnist200_100.bin (the last file is MNIST dataset cropped to 200 train and 100 test samples version of full MNIST database for use in debug builds) to %NNTL_ROOT%/data/.